Skip to content

 Pay, travel, remember

 Deposit through bKash or bank transfer, held in Hold.bd escrow.
 On the trip, expense splitting tracks the group's cash.
-After the trip, GPS-grouped photo albums and a SEO trip report close the loop.
+After the trip, GPS-grouped photo albums close the loop.

 Comparison